What is spread betting and how does it work?

 We measure the price movements of the underlying market in points.
 Depending on the liquidity and volatility of your chosen market, a point of movement can represent a pound, a penny, or even a one hundredth of a penny.
 You can find out what a point means for your chosen market on the deal ticket.

-If you open a £2 per point bet on the FTSE 100 and it moves 60 points in your favour, your profit would be £2 x 60 points = £120.
-If it moved 60 points against you, you would lose £120.
+If you open a £2 per point bet on the FTSE 100 and it moves 60 points in your favour, your profit would be £120 (£2 x 60).
+If it moved 60 points against you, your loss would be £120.

 What is the bet duration?

 The bet duration is the length of time before your position expires.
-All spread bets have a fixed timescale, but these can range from a day to several months away.
-You are, however, free to close them at any point before their designated expiry time, assuming the spread bet is open for trading.
+All spread bets have a fixed timescale that can range from a day to several months away.
+You’re free to close them at any point before the designated expiry time, assuming the spread bet is open for trading.

 - Quarterly bets.
-These are futures bets that expire at the end of a quarterly period.
-These bets have funding costs built into the spread.
-You can roll quarterly bets into the next quarter if you let us know in advance
+These are futures bets that expire at the end of a quarterly period – although they can be rolled into the next quarter if you let us know in advance.
+They have wider spreads, but lower funding costs that are built into the price, making them suitable for longer-term speculation

 Example: Apple spread bet